 Breast Lift Frequently Asked Questions

 Women often seek to rejuvenate their breasts with a breast lift or “mastopexy."
 This removes excess skin while tightening and raising the breasts.
 If you are interested in learning more about the breast lift procedure, read our frequently asked questions below that have been answered by our experienced cosmetic surgeon.
-Contact us today to schedule a consultation with our Charlotte breast lift surgeon at Premier Plastic Surgery Center.
+Contact us today to schedule a consultation with our Charlotte plastic surgeon, Dr. Ferrari at Premier Plastic Surgery Center.